slightknack/slightknack.dev/content/blog/earnest-interview.md

     if abs(board[2] + board[4] + board[6]) == 3: return True
 ```

 How could I have not seen something so simple!
-Tying it all together, I start at the first movement of my masterpiece:
+Tying it all together, I stare at the first movement of my masterpiece:

 ```python
 def game_over(board):